-A key strength of the LSST is its ability to image huge volumes of the universe.
+A key strength of Rubin Observatory is its ability to image huge volumes of the universe.
 Billions of distant galaxies will have their shapes and colors measured.
 Sufficient color data will be obtained for an estimate of the distance to each galaxy.
 This will enable a unique probe of the physical nature of the dark energy that appears to fill the universe.

 If, due to this dark energy, the expansion of the universe has been accelerating, the development of mass structures via ordinary gravitationally-induced accretion will have slowed over time.
 The rate of that slowing, if found, is sensitive to the physical nature of dark energy itself: the so-called "equation of state," which is the outward pressure it exerts divided by how much of it there is, essentially telling us how much influence dark energy can wield at any one time.

-In its deep wide-angle survey the LSST will be able to pin down the equation of state of dark energy to better than a few percent.
-Due to its wide coverage of the sky, the LSST is uniquely capable of detecting any variation in dark energy with direction.
-In turn, this will tell us something about physics at the earliest moments of our universe, and how it set the course for cosmic evolution.
+In its deep wide-angle survey Rubin Observatory will be able to pin down the equation of state of dark energy to better than a few percent.
+Due to its wide coverage of the sky, Rubin Observatory is uniquely capable of detecting any variation in dark energy with direction.
+In turn, this will tell us something about physics at the earliest moments of the Universe, and how it set the course for cosmic evolution.

 The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950 to promote the progress of science.
 NSF supports basic research and people to create knowledge that transforms the future.